 These thoughts are the mind’s tricks to grab your attention and keep you lost in its material.
 Don’t fall for such tactics.
 Instead, let them arise – without buying into them.
 By doing so, you no longer fight against allowing.

-On balance, your mind isn’t the one who is going to ‘allow’ itself.
+On balance, the mind isn’t going to ‘allow’ itself.
 Your job is to put its noise aside and let life reprogram it.
-Doubts will arise as your mind objects to this, but if you let these pass, the process happens at its fastest pace.
-Your mind then lets go without effort.
+Doubts arise as the mind objects to this approach.
+Once you let such defences pass, the process happens at its fastest pace.
+Soon, the mind lets go of its contents without effort.